TONG-H

 const [badGet, badSet] = React.useState(fun(1))

-• useReducer() is used to store a complicated state, act like a small redux in a component.
+• useReducer(), store a complicated state, act like a small redux in a component.

-• useRef() is used to store data, and the value returned by it will be valid in the whole life cycle
+• useRef(), store data, and the value returned remains valid throughout the entire life cycle

-• useEffect() and useLayoutEffect() the former invoked after the data id updated, while the later is called after the DOM is updated
+• one is called after the data is updated, the another is called after the DOM is updated.

 1